bsmith89/bsmith89.github.io/content/resume.md

 ## Grants and Fellowships ##

 -   [2022-2023] Contributed to the writing of a Helmsley Charitable Trust grant that was funded for \$245,905.
 Principal Investigators: Drs.
 Dirk Haller, Tobias Schwerd, Katherine Pollard

--   [2021-2022] Computational Innovation Post-doctoral Fellowship
-    for my proposal, "Strain-resolved microbiome-wide association studies for the discovery of hidden, microbial drivers of disease", funded for \$75,000
+-   [2021-2022] Computational Innovation Postdoctoral Fellowship from the Noyce Initiative for Digital Transformation in Computational Biology and Health Data Science for my proposal, "Strain-resolved microbiome-wide association studies for the discovery of hidden, microbial drivers of disease", funded for \$75,000

--   [2016-2018] Integrated Training in Microbial Systems (ITiMS) Fellowship co-advised by Dr. Thomas M. Schmidt and Dr. Aaron A. King
+-   [2016-2018] Integrated Training in Microbial Systems (ITiMS) Graduate Fellowship co-advised by Dr. Thomas M. Schmidt and Dr. Aaron A. King

 -   [2015-2016] Instrumental in preparing a UM Glenn Center for Aging Research grant that was funded for \$50,000.